Accessibility statement

 Preparation of this accessibility statement

-This statement was prepared on 14 June 2021.
-It was last reviewed on 4 August 2022.
+This statement was initially prepared on 14th June 2021.
+Gloucestershire will review this policy every year in accordance with the regulations.
+This policy was last reviewed on 7 August 2025.

 We used this approach to deciding on a sample of pages to test.